-OTHER PROVISIONS
+11. OTHER PROVISIONS

-- 56. Articles 76-87 refer to professional service in the public prosecutors office.
+- 65. Articles 76-87 refer to professional service in the public prosecutors office.
 They provide for a role of a Secretary General to the Public Prosecutors Office of the Republic and Secretaries of the other prosecutors offices, but the role of these officers in relation to the public prosecutors is not clearly defined.
 They also refer to another functionary known as a Councillor and again his or her role is not clearly defined.
-Both the Secretaries and the Councillors are to be lawyers though with lower qualification requirements than for prosecutors. - 57.
+Both the Secretaries and the Councillors are to be lawyers though with lower qualification requirements than for prosecutors. - 66.
 Article 88 CPPO requires the Ministry of Finance when proposing a budget for the prosecutors office to submit the proposal to the public prosecutor for an opinion in advance.
 That opinion is then in turn submitted to the parliament before they vote on the budget.
-These proposals seem to the writer to be good ones.
+These proposals seem to be good ones.

-CONCLUSIONS
+12. CONCLUSIONS

-- 58. It is clear that a considerable amount of work and thought has gone into these proposals.
-In the writer's opinion they provide a good basis and a useful framework for further work but in order to establish a genuinely independent prosecution service further clarification is required particularly in the following areas:- - (a) the power of more senior prosecutors to give instructions to and take over the cases of junior prosecutors, - (b) the need to clarify further prosecutors powers with regard to investigation bodies. - (c) the need to establish objective criteria for appointment, dismissal and disciplining of prosecutors, - (d) the procedures for conducting hearings into dismissals or disciplinary matters. - (e) the role of the Government and Parliament in the appointment of the Public Prosecutor of the Republic and the need to establish objective criteria and procedures so to de-politicise the selection process.
+67. It is clear that a considerable amount of work and thought has gone into these proposals.
+In the Commission's opinion they provide a good basis and a useful framework for further work.
+In order to establish a genuinely independent prosecution service further clarification is required particularly in the following areas:

+- 1. the power of more senior prosecutors to give instructions to and take over the cases of junior prosecutors, - 2. the need to clarify further prosecutors powers with regard to investigation bodies, - 3. the need to establish objective criteria for appointment, dismissal and disciplining of prosecutors, - 4. the procedures for conducting hearings into dismissals or disciplinary matters, - 5. the role of the Government and Parliament in the appointment of the Public Prosecutor of the Republic and the need to establish objective criteria and procedures so to depoliticise the selection process. - 68.
+The Commission remains at the disposal of the Macedonian authorities for further assistance in this matter.